Igneous rock: Classification

 Igneous rocks are classified according to mode of occurrence, texture, mineralogy, chemical composition, and the geometry of the igneous body.

 The classification of the many types of igneous rocks can provide important information about the conditions under which they formed.
 Two important variables used for the classification of igneous rocks are particle size, which largely depends on the cooling history, and the mineral composition of the rock.
 Feldspars, quartz or feldspathoids, olivines, pyroxenes, amphiboles, and micas are all important minerals in the formation of almost all igneous rocks, and they are basic to the classification of these rocks.
 All other minerals present are regarded as nonessential in almost all igneous rocks and are called accessory minerals.
 Types of igneous rocks with other essential minerals are very rare, but include carbonatites, which contain essential carbonates.

-In a simplified classification, igneous rock types are separated on the basis of the type of feldspar present, the presence or absence of quartz, and in rocks with no feldspar or quartz, the type of iron or magnesium minerals present.
-Rocks containing quartz (silica in composition) are silica-oversaturated.
-Rocks with feldspathoids are silica-undersaturated, because feldspathoids cannot coexist in a stable association with quartz.
+In a simplified compositional classification, igneous rock types are categorized into felsic or mafic based on the abundance of silicate minerals in the Bowen's Series.
+Rocks dominated by quartz, plagioclase, alkali feldspar and muscovite are felsic.
+Mafic rocks are primarily composed of biotite, hornblende, pyroxene and olivine.
+Generally, felsic rocks are light colored and mafic rocks are darker colored.

-Igneous rocks that have crystals large enough to be seen by the naked eye are called phaneritic; those with crystals too small to be seen are called aphanitic.
-Generally speaking, phaneritic implies an intrusive origin; aphanitic an extrusive one.
+For textural classification, igneous rocks that have crystals large enough to be seen by the naked eye are called phaneritic; those with crystals too small to be seen are called aphanitic.
+Generally speaking, phaneritic implies an intrusive origin or plutonic, indicating slow cooling; aphanitic are extrusive or volcanic, indicating rapid cooling.

 An igneous rock with larger, clearly discernible crystals embedded in a finer-grained matrix is termed porphyry.
-Porphyritic texture develops when some of the crystals grow to considerable size before the main mass of the magma crystallizes as finer-grained, uniform material.
+Porphyritic texture develops when the larger crystals, called phenocrysts, grow to considerable size before the main mass of the magma crystallizes as finer-grained, uniform material called groundmass.
+Grain size in igneous rocks results from cooling time so porphyritic rocks are created when the magma has two distinct phases of cooling.

 Igneous rocks are classified on the basis of texture and composition.
 Texture refers to the size, shape, and arrangement of the mineral grains or crystals of which the rock is composed.